benjaminapetersen/js-lunch-and-learn/lessons/basics/lesson-5.1.2.functions-arguments-and-scope.md

 addAllArgs(1,2,5,7,9, -1, 0 -49, 75);
 ```

-### Scope vs context
+### Scope and closure

-The scope and context of a function are the next two things we will hit.
-Scope and context are
+The scope and context of a function are two important concepts that sound similar, but are quite different.
-not the same, but are often confused.
-Here is the difference:
+Lets talk about scope, we will save context for next week.
+Here is a basic outline of scope:

 - Scope is the variable access of a function
   - it looks upward.  a function has access to: